4dams/ArdentGirl/README.md

 # To Do

 - add commands from list
-- split commands into seperate file like Nami
+- split commands into seperate files like Nami (file system in general)
 - what happens when a user isn't ranked yet or summoner not found
+- highest elo depending on queue type, also name queue type

 # Installation